ipinfo/sample-database/IP to ASN/README.md

 # IP to ASN

-## Get ASN information from an IP address range.
+## Get accurate ASN information of IP address range.

-This database is part of our [free IP data downloads offering](https://ipinfo.io/products/free-ip-database).
-The database is updated daily, provides full accuracy and includes both IPv4 and IPv6 information in one database download.
+The IP to ASN database is part of our [free IP data downloads offering](https://ipinfo.io/products/free-ip-database).
+Features of the [IP to ASN free database](https://ipinfo.io/developers/ip-to-asn-database) includes:

+- Full accuracy with zero compromise.
+The dataset is updated daily to ensure the highest accuracy possible.
+- The dataset is a subset of our premium [ASN database](https://ipinfo.io/products/asn-database).
+- The IP to ASN dataset provides ranges, ASN, AS name, and AS name domain.
+- It includes both IPv4 and IPv6 data in a single dataset.
+- The data is tabular and unnested, making it extremely easy to use.
+- The IP to ASN dataset aggregates ranges by ASN, making it ideal for ASN to range lookups.
+- Our free databases are licensed under CC-BY-SA 4.0.
+- Comes in MMDB, CSV, and JSON formats.

 # Database Schema & Description

-*[data updated as of February, 2023]*
+*[data updated as of May, 2024]*

 The following database schema represents the CSV database.
 We also provide JSON and MMDB format data.